BrowserWorks/Waterfox-Android/README.md

 For general development, we recommend the **debug** build variant.
 Here's an explanation of each variant:

 - **debug**: the default for developers, similar to most other Android apps.
 It is debuggable, uses a Nightly GeckoView with debug symbols, adds tools like LeakCanary for troublingshooting, and does not strip unused code.
-- **nightly**: what we ship to the Firefox Nightly channel, using GeckoView Nightly.
-- **beta**: what we ship to the Firefox Beta channel, using GeckoView Beta.
-It is more stable than nightly.
 - **release**: what we ship as Firefox for Android, using GeckoView Release.
 It is the most stable.

-nightly, beta, and release are unsigned and `debuggable=false` by default.
-If you want these variants to be:
+release is unsigned and `debuggable=false` by default.
+If you want this variant to be:
 - automatically signed, see [Automatically signing release builds](#automatically-sign-release-builds)
 - `debuggable=true`, see [Building debuggable release variants](#building-debuggable-release-variants)

 #### Performance Build Variants
 For accurate performance measurements, read this section!

-To analyze performance during **local development** build a production variant locally (this could either be the Nightly, beta or release).
+To analyze performance during **local development** build a production (release) variant locally.
 Otherwise, you could also grab a pre-existing APK if you don't need to test some local changes.
 Then, use the Firefox profiler to profile what you need!

 For more information on how to use the profiler or how to use the build, refer to this [how to measure performance with the build](https://wiki.mozilla.org/Performance/How_to_get_started_on_Fenix)